 Figure 4.
 SEM micrographs of the starting montmorillonite (a) and its respective PCH (mont-PCH) (b).
 SEM micrographs of the starting saponite (c) and their respective PCH (sap-PCH) (d).

 Figure 5a shows the SEM image of the raw sepiolite.
 This image reveals that sepiolite shows its characteristic fibrous forms formed by associations of fibers that are longer than 4µ, but extremely thin sections.
 In the case of the PCH obtained from sepiolite, Fig. 5b reveals a separation of these fibers together with a notable thickening due to the crystallization of silica around these fibers.
-In addition, it can be observed a shortening of the starting fibers as a consequence of the fracture of the fibers after the synthesis of its respective PCH.
+In addition, a shortening of the starting fibers can be observed as a consequence of the fracture of the fibers after the synthesis of its respective PCH.

 In the case of palygorskite, Fig. 5c presents similar fibers to those observed in the case of sepiolite.
-In the case of PCH obtained with sepiolite, shown in Fig. 5d, the synthesis of the PCH also produces a thickening of the fibers and a fracture of them as was observed in the sepiolite.
+In the case of PCH obtained with sepiolite, shown in Fig. 5d, the synthesis of the PCH also produces a thickening of the fibers and a fracture of them, as observed in the sepiolite.
 Likewise, small spherical particles are detected.
-These particles could ascribed to an excesses of silica formed in the synthesis of the PCH.
+These particles could ascribe to an excesses of silica formed in the synthesis of the PCH.